 Undergrads have the option to request a specific graduate student mentor, so we recommend that program applicants first partner with a grad student before applying (if possible) to ensure that mentors are a good match.
 Most grad students love math and are eager to lend a helping hand to someone not as far along in their mathematical journey, so you should reach out to them without reservations or worries.
 If you need specific pointers on approaching and getting to know the grad students then just ask someone in UT Math Club for help (we promise we don’t bite!).

 The UT math department hosts a variety of seminars for grad students and more seasoned math faculty, with topics ranging across the mathematical spectrum.
 Students who have completed the core undergraduate pure math curriculum (M373K/L, M365C, and M367K) can benefit greatly from getting a picture of what lies on their mathematical horizon.
 For more information on seminars, check out this link.
+Note that most seminars operate on a volunteer basis and welcome competent undergrads.

 Have you ever wanted to take a course in representation theory or Riemann surfaces but the math department just never seems to offer it?
 Fret not: that’s what conference courses are for!
 Listed on the course schedule as M N75 Conference Course (where N is the number of hours), conference courses give small groups of students the opportunity to work closely with a professor on a topic of interest.
 As such, they require the approval of the overseeing professor as well as the chair of the undergraduate math department, both of whom must sign the required form that can be picked up in either the advising office on the 4th floor of RLM or the math department office on the 8th floor of RLM.